WordPress/openverse/documentation/general/deployment.md

 If any of the steps described above fails, including the new task spin up and switch over, the deployment is deemed a failure.
-If the failure occurs while trying to start a new healthy task, the ECS service will automatically rollback to the previous task definition revision.
-Remember that the previous task is not drained and removed until the new task is determined to be healthy, so this rollback has zero downtime.
-Automated rollbacks do not create a new task definition revision, the service just uses the last healthy revision.
+If the failure occurs while trying to start a new active task, the ECS service will automatically rollback to the previous task definition revision.
+Remember that the previous task is not drained and removed until the new task is determined to be active, so this rollback has zero downtime.
+Automated rollbacks do not create a new task definition revision, the service just uses the last active revision.

 If the docker build fails then there is nothing to rollback.
 The failure needs to be investigated and the issue fixed for deployments to be possible again.